Joe-rise/PyBPL/README.md

 Bayesian Program Learning toolkit in Python

 ###Purpose
 This project is intended to build BPL into highly reusable Python modules, for the purpose of expiermentation and eventual in production systems.
+The idea is to encourage discussion and experimentation around BPL and BPL-inspired variants, and to explore this class of models in production settings.

 ####Original Repo & Paper
 The original BPL Matlab repo is here: https://github.com/brendenlake/BPL